-The National Health Services Research Institute (NHSRI) is a development within The Department of Epidemiology and Public Health in University College Cork, made possible by capital investment from the Higher Education Authority of Ireland.
+The National Health Services Research Institute (NHSRI) is a development within the School of Public Health in University College Cork, made possible by capital investment from the Higher Education Authority of Ireland.
 Though based at UCC, the Institute is supported by a national collaboration of universities, State agencies and private sector enterprises.

-In 2011, The Department of Epidemiology and Public Health moved with the Department of General Practice to the Western Gateway Building which is based on the Western UCC campus.
+In 2011, The School of Public Health moved with the Department of General Practice to the Western Gateway Building which is based on the Western UCC campus.
 This move was associated with the long term objective of consolidating expertise and capacity in epidemiology, public health, health services and primary care research in Cork on a single site.
-The move to the Western Gateway Building has also been linked to ongoing work on the establishment of a new School of Public Health in UCC.

 Public Health and Health Services Research in UCC is underpinned by national and internationally recognised outputs in Public Health Research and the recent support, under PRTLI5, of a National Health Services Research Institute in the Western Gateway Building.